 Instructions

 - Heat a heavy bottom pan on medium-high heat.
-When it’s hot, add the chicken along with the marinade.
-When the mixture begins to bubble, reduce the heat to medium heat, cover it, and cook it for around 10-15 minutes, or until the chicken cooks through.
+When it's hot, add the chicken along with the marinade.
+When the mixture starts bubbling, reduce the heat to medium, cover it, and cook it for around 15-20 minutes or until the chicken cooks through (Internal temperature > 165℉).

 - Remove the chicken and keep aside.
 Continue to cook the sauce, uncovered, and reduce it to your desired consistency.